shanedrabing/polyfoto/README.md

 ## Installation

-Clone this repository to your local machine, then install using Python.
+Clone this repository to your local machine with git, then install using Python.

 ```bash
 git clone https://github.com/shanedrabing/polyfoto.git